 Activator: Students will be given Epic Hero Activator Worksheet and instructed to fill in the boxes to the best of their ability.
 If students cannot fill in Box 3 (List Epic Heroes) then tell them that they may leave it blank.
 After five minutes ask students to compare lists with someone sitting near them.
 Then ask each pair to say one hero or villain out loud and make a list on the board.
 Once that is complete, ask them why they know the lists on the board are heroes or villains?
 As a class, come up with definitions for each and a list of attributes they possess.

 Teaching the term: Next, ask all students if anyone had prior knowledge and knew what an epic hero is or if anyone has a guess or list of this type of character.
 If they did, write down on the board what they give for an answer.
 If no one knows, begin to front-load the term.
 After giving students the definition, ask them to think of characters from movie, TV, and literature that they think would fall in this category and make a list.
 Repeat with a think, pair, share and make a list of characters and a list of attributes.

-Defining the term: After students have come up with a list of attributes that they believe an epic hero possesses, go over definition and characteristics.
-Ask students to fill out and keep track of the attributes that make the protagonist of your work an epic hero by writing in the answers to Worksheet #2.
+Defining the term: After students have come up with a list of attributes that they believe an epic hero possesses, go over definition and characteristics of a hero.
+Ask students to fill out and keep track of the attributes that make the protagonist of your work an epic hero by writing in the answers to Elements of an Epic Hero Template.

 After students have finished reading the novel/play, reinforce this lesson by asking them to complete their storyboard that shows each attribute using a scene and quote from the text.
-This lesson extension coupled with a slide show presentation will help students master the concept of epic hero.
-(Example Worksheet 3)
+This lesson extension coupled with a slide show presentation will help students master the concept of the epic hero.